feuer-dov/astroturfing-4461/docs/Deliverable4/Team16_FinalReport.md

 Implementing adaptive bot behavior was one of the most intellectually engaging parts of the project.
 Our bots began in a naïve state, but after contributing to banned posts, they shifted into a "safe mode" where they limited amplification to under-moderated zones.
 This required storing state within each bot and tracking banned post histories.
 The challenge here was not the implementation itself, but achieving a behavior that felt emergent rather than deterministic.

 We also faced integration issues between the model logic and visualization tooling.
 For instance, sliders and real-time simulation tuning sometimes behaved unexpectedly or did not fully reset internal state.
 While these were mostly technical bugs, they reminded us of the importance of robustness in user-facing modeling tools.

+5.2 Model Limitations & Areas for Improvement

+Our model, while illustrative, necessarily simplifies several aspects of real-world astroturfing.
+Most notably, the bots in our simulation operate without any sophistication beyond random sampling and basic positional filtering.
+In reality, bots often exploit trends, language models, and coordinated timing to enhance influence.
+Introducing more complex behaviors like coordinated botnets or reinforcement learning agents could significantly improve realism.

+The moderation model also operates on relatively simple heuristics based on post location and like rate.
+In practice, moderation systems are more nuanced and may rely on user reports, metadata, or behavioral histories.
+Expanding the moderation framework to include these variables would make the simulation more robust.
+Another limitation is that our human users are passive and act only based on local influence.
+While this captures a core mechanism of information spread, it omits higher-order social dynamics, such as homophily, trust networks, or individual susceptibility to persuasion.
+Incorporating a network structure among humans could allow us to study how astroturfing cascades through connected groups.
+From a computational perspective, our model scales well to small and medium agent populations but would likely struggle with large-scale simulations (e.g., thousands of posts and users).
+Optimizing agent selection and modularizing updates could help improve performance.
+In future work, we also hope to integrate real-world datasets to calibrate parameters (e.g., bot-to-human ratios, like rates, moderation thresholds).
+This would allow for both greater external validity and meaningful comparisons with observed data.

+5.3 Future Applications
+The findings from this project suggest several avenues for future application.
+First, our results could inform social media platform policy.
+For instance, our observation that bots shift amplification behavior away from heavily moderated regions suggests that platforms could benefit from dynamic moderation schemes that adapt in response to behavioral shifts.
+Second, the model offers insight for AI safety and adversarial behavior research.
+The concept of agents adapting their behavior to avoid detection parallels real-world adversarial strategies.
+Studying these dynamics in a controlled simulation can help inform the design of more resilient moderation algorithms.
+Third, this model has educational potential as a tool to demonstrate how online manipulation operates at scale.
+Simplifying the interface for interactive classroom use could help communicate the risks of astroturfing to non-technical audiences.
+Lastly, future extensions could explore coordinated bot activity (e.g., botnets) and countermeasures like decentralized moderation or collective human response.
+This could support the development of decentralized governance systems that are both resilient and democratic.
+In sum, while the current model provides a strong foundation for illustrating astroturfing dynamics, there is considerable potential for future development both as a research tool and as a foundation for practical intervention strategies.